CODEPhylo/phylospec/website/src/lib/content/index.md

 Current members:

 - Tobia Ochsner, Tim Vaughan, Tanja Stadler (ETH Zürich)
-- Alexei Drummond (University of Auckland)
+- Alexei Drummond, Walter Xie (University of Auckland)
 - Sebastian Höhna (LMU Munich)

 ## Roadmap & Progress

-### JSON Component Library Format
-**Status:** 🔄 Preliminary
+**JSON Component Library Format** — 🔄 Preliminary

 A preliminary JSON schema is available.
-It will be refined throughout the next few months.

-<a href="./specification" target="_blank">→ Learn more about the specification</a>
+It will be refined throughout the next few months. <a href="./specification" target="_blank">→ Learn more</a>

-### Core Component Library
-**Status:** 🔄 Preliminary
+**Core Component Library** — 🔄 Preliminary

 An early draft of standard types, distributions, and functions is available.
-This will be refined through community discussion and the PhyloSpec working group to establish common components and best practices.

-<a href="./components">→ View the core components</a>
+This will be refined through community discussion and the PhyloSpec working group to establish common components and best practices. <a href="./components">→ View components</a>

-### Modeling Language
-**Status:** 🚧 In Progress
+**Modeling Language** — 🚧 In Progress

 A preliminary language specification is available.
-The exact syntax will be refined throughout the next few months.

-<a href="./language">→ Read the language documentation</a>
+The exact syntax will be refined throughout the next few months. <a href="./language">→ Read documentation</a>

-### Prototypes
-**Status:** 🚧 In Progress
+**Prototypes** — 🚧 In Progress

-Working prototypes include:

-- Parser & Type Checker
-- LSP & VS Code Extension
-- Model Converters (to JSON, to Rev, to LPhy)
-- Runner — Execute PhyloSpec models in RevBayes and BEAST 2

-<a href="./prototypes">→ Check out the prototypes</a>
+Working prototypes include: Parser & Type Checker, LSP & VS Code Extension, Model Converters (to JSON, to Rev, to LPhy), and Runner (Execute PhyloSpec models in RevBayes and BEAST 2). <a href="./prototypes">→ Check out prototypes</a>

-### Engine Integration Format
-**Status:** 📝 Planned
+**Engine Integration Format** — 📝 Planned

-A standardized format to document engine-specific capabilities and limitations will enable researchers to specify models which will actually run in real inference engines.
+A standardized format to document engine-specific capabilities and limitations.

-### Inference Engine Integration
-**Status:** 📝 Planned
+**Inference Engine Integration** — 📝 Planned

-Direct integration of PhyloSpec into major phylogenetic inference engines (RevBayes, BEAST 2, and others) will allow users to run PhyloSpec models natively without requiring external converters or runners.
+Direct integration of PhyloSpec into major phylogenetic inference engines (RevBayes, BEAST 2, and others).